| CONNECTOR + CLAUSE | |

 the accident was likely to occur. |

-| CONTRARY CAUSE | EFFECT (SITUATION) |
+NOT THE CAUSE | EFFECT |

-Despite a quick arrival, |
+Despite their quick arrival, |

-the firemen could do nothing |
+the firemen could do nothing. |

 Despite arriving quickly, |